SNEWS2/sntools/README.md

 ## Getting Started
 ### Installation Instructions
-First, make sure you have Python installed on your computer.
-(Python 3.6 or higher is recommended; support for earlier versions, including Python 2.7, will be removed in a future version of sntools.)
+First, make sure you have Python 3.6 or higher installed on your computer.
 Then, in a terminal, run
 ```
 pip install sntools
 ```
 to install the latest version of sntools and all dependencies.
-(sntools currently requires at least numpy 1.8, scipy 0.17 and h5py 2.10, but newer versions are recommended.)
+(sntools currently requires at least numpy 1.12, scipy 1.0 and h5py 2.10, but newer versions are recommended.)

 Finally, run
 ```